faithCD/mautrix-discord/README.md

 in accordance with the original project.

 #### NOTE:
-This patch is intentionally minimal.
-As this is not my primary programming language, I opted for a small modification rather than introducing new configuration structures.
-Ideally, a configurable option under bridge.direct_media for the config.yaml for specifically enabling or disabling avatars independently would be a nicer solution as to ensure compatibility with matrix servers other than Synapse.
+This patch is intentionally minimal and very crude.
+As this is not my primary programming language, I opted for a small modification rather than introducing new configuration or HTML parsing structures.